 The division and the university will keep the operation of the protocol under review, and the division may decide in the future to increase the range of circumstances where divisional approval is required, should that prove necessary to ensure that the spirit and effectiveness of the protocol is maintained.

 Considering requests within the department

-Departments should consider any requests that arise with a high level of scrutiny and should ensure that their processes ensure that requests are checked carefully against the criteria for the relevant post type (as set out in the university protocol) and considered in light of current departmental priorities and the department’s agreed budget and headcount.
+Departments should consider any requests that arise with a high level of scrutiny and should ensure that their processes ensure that requests are checked carefully against the criteria and in light of current departmental priorities and the department’s agreed budget and headcount.

 Externally Funded Posts